tommck/DurandalWinJS/README.md

 > WARNING: If you are not intimately familiar with the concept of Promises in JavaScript, you should familiarize yourself with it.
 Almost everything in WinJS/WinRT is asynchronous, which means Promises in JavaScript.

-OK, so if we replace that line with the following lines, it should do it:
+OK, so if we replace that line with the following lines, we should be in good shape:

     args.setPromise(
         WinJS.UI.processAll()